softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 During gameplay all communication between client and server should be implemented using WebSocket.

-When a user joins or observes a game, their client should do the following:
+When a user begins playing or observing a game, their client should do the following:

-1. Call the server join API to join them to the game (or verify the game exists if they are observing).
+1. Call the server join API to join them to the game (ONLY in case of playing rather than observing).
-1. Open a WebSocket connection with the server (using the `/connect` endpoint) so it can send and receive gameplay messages.
+1. Open a WebSocket connection with the server (using the `/ws` endpoint) so it can send and receive gameplay messages.
-1. Send either a JOIN_PLAYER or JOIN_OBSERVER WebSocket message to the server.
+1. Send a CONNECT WebSocket message to the server.
 1. Transition to the gameplay UI.
 The gameplay UI draws the chess board and allows the user perform the gameplay commands described in the previous section.

 The following sections describe the messages that will be exchanged between client and server (or vice versa) to implement the gameplay functionality.